-1.6.1 Criteria for Appointment to the Graduate Faculty (Revised 04/26/02, 03/31/04, 07/30/12, 04/06/18, 08/16/19, 07/01/24)
+1.6.1 Criteria for Appointment to the Graduate Faculty (Revised 04/26/02, 03/31/04, 07/30/12, 04/06/18, 08/16/19, 07/01/24, 07/01/25)

-All faculty of BCM or other Gulf Coast Consortium academic institutions that meet qualifications for membership in its Graduate Programs are eligible for consideration for appointment to the Graduate Faculty.
+All BCM faculty that meet qualifications for membership in its Graduate Programs are eligible for consideration for appointment to the Graduate Faculty.
 An appointee must hold a terminal degree (e.g. the PhD or M.D degree, or its foreign equivalent) and be nominated for membership by one or more Graduate Programs.
 Faculty must be resident in their home institutions at least 9 months each year.
+Graduate Faculty must complete mentor training, based on evidence-based practices, with a minimum frequency of once every five years.
+Initial training requires at least three hours of training.
+Subsequently, a minimum of one hour of mentor training is required every five years.
+For faculty new to BCM, mentor training must occur within the first year of Graduate Faculty membership.
+Faculty may accept rotation students during this time.